 Whistler’s painting deeply influenced contemporary French composer Claude Debussy, so he wrote to violinist Eugène Ysaÿe around 1894 and described his Nocturnes by saying that “an experiment in the different combinations that can be obtained from one color – what a study in grey would be in the painting.”

-During the World War I, Canada released a propaganda poster Fight for Her which depicts an old lady almost the same as the one on Whistler’s painting, underlining motherhood and family values.
+During the World War I, Canada released a propaganda poster Fight for Her which depicts an old lady (almost the same as the one on a painting by Whistler) underlining motherhood and family values.
 It was aimed to encourage men to enroll with the Irish Canadian Rangers and to fight for the women in their lives.

 Whistler’s Mother was featured or mentioned in numerous movies such as Sing and Like It(1934) or Babette’s Feast (1986), episodes of television series The Simpsons and is mentioned in part six of Don Delillo’s novel Underworld.
 Interestingly so, in the film The Naked Gun 2 1/2: The Smell of Fear from 1991, the shape of the painting was used as a birthmark to identify a character after he is replaced with a “twin”, while the artwork itself was most explicitly used as a plot element of the movie Bean from 1997.

-However we look at it, it seems that Arrangement in Grey and Black No.1 or Whistler’s Mother has become a highly recognizable image representing traditional values regardless of the artist’s initial intention.
-As a matter of fact, it has become an instantly quotable artwork such as American Gothic by Grant Wood or Mona Lisa by Leonardo De Vinci.
+However we look at it, it seems that Arrangement in Grey and Black No.1 or Whistler’s Mother has become a highly recognizable image representing traditional values regardless of the artist’s initial intention and it has become an instantly quotable artwork.

 This illustrated volume looks at the life of Anna Matilda Whistler, the genesis and history of the portrait, and examines the relationship between mother and son that inspired the painting.
 It explores the growth of Whistler’s ‘Mother’ as a potent image, its appearance inspiring mass pilgrimages and adulation, and looks more broadly at the portrait of the artist’s mother as a productive source of artistic inspiration following Whistler.